Generate a project-specific RDF Schema

 Note

-You can highlight a concept by making the line bold as it is done in the SPHN Dataset.
+You can highlight a concept by making the line bold for an easier reading.

 The following columns in the Dataset Template can (and should whenever possible) be filled:

-• release version: version of the dataset when the composedOf is created (it should be the version marked in the metadata sheet)
+• release version: version of the dataset when the composedOf is created or last modified

 • IRI the versioned iri ending with the composedOf name in lowerCase convention

-• active status: in principle, you should select yes for a new composedOf
+• active status: select yes for a new composedOf added to a concept

 • concept reference: provide the name of the concept this composedOf belongs to with the following notation: <prefix>:<Concept Name>